Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 For actors, this has direct consequences on performance:

-Greater presence – you’re more responsive to your scene partner
+Greater presence – you’re more open and responsive to your scene partner and your own inner life.

 Emotional availability – without forcing or blocking